VACANCY ANN #: STOI-22-105

 INTRODUCTION: The Spokane Tribe of Indians Head Start Program is designed to promote the school readiness of low-income children by enhancing their cognitive, social and emotional development—

 The Education Coach is responsible for the Head Start Education component and coaching of classroom teachers and assistants.
-The position is a part of the management team responsible for working together to provide leadership in coordinating efforts in the areas of Early Childhood Development and Health Services, Family and Community Partnerships, Program Governance and Disabilities Services.
 The Education Coach will assist the Head Start Program Director with assurance of overall program compliance with the Head Start Performance Standards, Spokane Tribe of Indians Policies and Procedures, IHS Environmental Health Code Standards, and applicable Washington State Rules and Regulations.
 The Education Coach will be in the classroom daily supporting the teachers by assisting with observations, learning objectives, coaching and consulting.
-This person may also be called upon to fill in as Substitute Teacher, or Cook as needed as part of the Head Start team.

 MAJOR DUTIES AND RESPONSIBILITIES:

 - This position will have regular contact with and/or control over children as part of job duties.

 - Assess all education staff to identify strengths, areas of needed support and which staff would benefit most from intensive coaching.

 - Provide opportunities for intensive coaching to those education staff identified—to include opportunities to be observed and receive feedback and modeling of effective teacher practices directly related to program performance goals.

 - Provide opportunities for education staff to receive other forms of research-based professional development aligned with the program performance goals.

 - Establish policies that ensure assessment results are not used to solely determine punitive actions for staff identified as needing support, without providing time and resources for staff to improve.